 It is worth remembering that there are very few options to buy food and drink once you reach the top of the mountain.
 The privileged position of the outlets that are available give them an excuse to be expensive and quite average in quality.
-If you have time to think ahead it may be worth bringing a picnic as there are areas available within the Tibidabo Sky Walk to eat you own food with some great views from the top.
+If you have time to think ahead it may be worth bringing a picnic as there are areas available within the Tibidabo Sky Walk to eat you own food with some sensational panoramic views from the top.

 Be mindful of the closing time of the theme park as queues grow large for the return ride on the funicular.
 As I have experienced personally, if you spend too much time in the café you may find yourself stranded at the top of the mountain!